 It has been 26 months since I sent a fairly random email to the founder of Startup Grind, Derek Anderson, letting him know that I wanted to help out in Seattle (@seattlegrind).
-Since then the Seattle chapter has had 23 events, over 1,600 attendees and recorded 20+ hours of video of the fireside chats, from the likes of Dan Levitan, Liz Pearce, Robert Scoble, Matt Erhlichman, Adam Tratt and Michelle Goldberg.
-It has been great for me to be able to talk with these people and get answers to questions that many startup founders are scratching their head over.
+It is now 2 years old.
+Since then the Seattle chapter has had 23 events, over 1,600 attendees and recorded 20+ hours of video of the fireside chats, from the likes of Dan Levitan, Liz Pearce, Robert Scoble, Matt Erhlichman, Adam Tratt, and Michelle Goldberg.
+It has been great for me to be able to talk with these people and get answers to questions that many startup founders are scratching their heads over.

-I have also been very lucky to work with Seed IP, Elance and SURF for many months.
+I have also been very lucky to work with Seed IP, Elance, and SURF for many months.
 They have supported the event with money, time and effort.
-Seed IP has been especially supportive and have been at EVERY event that we have had in Seattle.
+Seed IP has been especially supportive and has been at EVERY event that we have had in Seattle.
 They truly care about helping startups and are great people, besides being great attorneys.